 Let us suppose that the community was, at one time, a thriving coal producing area.
 Jobs for youngsters straight out of high school were plentiful.
 The salaries were above average, and the town thrived on local businesses, and people coming from large companies to stay for days at a time.
 The town even had to extend the runway at a local airport to accommodate executive jets.

 Then the coal industry sank because of new regulations and power derived from other sources.
 So many of the local establishments went out of business and the town became just a lunch stop on the way to a big city.
 The jobs for the kids dried up, as did a whole generation of workers.
-Poverty started to creep into people’s daily life.
+Poverty started to creep into people’s daily lives.
 Welfare was now seen as a necessary part of existence.
 The brain drain affected the community as young people, as well as other workers, looked to other places for a living.

 The schools reflected the decline in the community.
 As financial hardships hit the district, the schools felt it.
 The state may have participated in sending revenue to the district, but local taxation fell off the end of the table.
 Not only was raising taxes counterproductive, but percent’s of collections began to shrink.
 In states where county governments are the distributors of local taxation, the problem is heightened.

 As the outside world saw the school district deteriorating, it affected the ability to recruit quality teachers and then teachers in general.
 As test scores diminished, and graduation rates declined, going on to college rates reduced.
 All of these variables were available to those applying for jobs, including school superintendents.
 State departments of education, statewide organization, the internet, colleges certifying teachers and administrators were all good sources of information.

 The question then arises, do you apply for a leadership job, such as a school superintendent, in a failing school district?
 Since the outsiders have given you information, the next step could be phone calls to teacher association heads in the district and other teacher leaders.
 Remember, as you are checking on the school district, others are checking up on you.